asearfos/chipper/docs/chipper_manual.md

      previous song.*

-Once you have parsed all the files in a folder, there will be a new folder called *SegSyllsOutput_YYYYMMDD_THHMMSS*.
+Once you have parsed all the files in a folder, there will be a new folder within that directory called *SegSyllsOutput_YYYYMMDD_THHMMSS*, where *YYYYMMDD* is replaced with the current date and *HHMMSS* is replaced by the current time.
 For every WAV file that was successfully segmented, there will be an associated gzip which will be used in the next steps in Chipper.
-Specifically each gzip is written after the user hits “Submit”.
+ Specifically, each gzip is written after the user hits “Submit”.
 These gzips are used to review the segmentation again using Syllable Segmentation or to determine Thresholds and run Analysis in the next steps.

 In addition, four human-readable text files are output once the last file is either submitted or tossed.